-PSL will have a sixth team from 3rd Edition
+PSL have Multan Sultans as sixth team from 3rd Edition

 Sethi said that the initial agreement with the rest of the franchises allowed the League to introduce a sixth team following two editions of the tournament and that the next edition of the PSL will see the inclusion of a sixth team.

 Sethi hoped that the PSL governing body was looking at the possibility of hosting the 2018 final at Karachi while also making efforts aimed at hosting more matches within Pakistan.

 The chairman did not hide his delight at Lahore hosting the final this year and said that the fact that the event was largely without incident served to deliver a message to the rest of the world as well.

 While Sethi admitted that there was always the risk of political forces using the opportunity to further their own needs, the chairman was optimistic about hosting the PSL 2018 final in Karachi.